ARTbio/GalaxyKickStart/docs/installing tools and workflows.md

 # Running the playbook

 As per usual, run the playbook with an inventory file that maps your target machine to the metavisitor group.
-If this is localhost, you inventory file should look ike this:
+If the target is localhost, your inventory file should look ike this:

 ```
 [metavisitor]